inference-sim/vllm-data-collection/scenario6/README.md

 * `training-filepath` - Path to the RH GuideLLM data to train BLIS over.
 Default: `blis_rh_final.xlsx`
 * `coeffs-filepath` - Path to save the trained BLIS coefficients to.
 Default: `coefficients.yaml`
-* `specs-filepath` - Path to the CSV file containing all combinations of (LLM, TPU, GPU, vllm-version) to train over.
+* `specs-filepath` - Path to the CSV file containing all combinations of (LLM, TP, GPU, vllm-version) to train over.
 Default: `training_specs.csv`.

 ### FAQs: